albertony/blushell/README.md

 Sample [default response](Samples/Search_Tidal_expr_Bon.xml),
 [service=Tidal response](Samples/Search_expr_Bon.xml).

-Another way of searching is through /Browse (see above).
+Another way of searching is through [/Browse](#browse).

 ### /RadioSearch

-To search for radio stations, using a similar syntax as /Search: Parameter `expr` with the search string, and `service` to identify the service - here TuneIn is the default service.
+To search for radio stations, using a similar syntax as [/Search](#search):
+Parameter `expr` with the search string, and `service` to identify the service - here TuneIn is the default service.

 Sample [response](Samples/RadioSearch_expr_Bon.xml).